coq/coq/doc/sphinx/language/core/records.rst

      :n:`:>`
        If specified, the field is declared as a coercion from the record name to the class of the field type.
 See :ref:`coercions`.
-       Note that this currently does something else in :cmd:`Class` commands.

      :n:`::`
        If specified, the field is declared a typeclass instance of the class